-Every time we see a tourist bus stopping in the town where we just arrived, it gives us the chills.
+Every time we see a tourist bus stopping by the town where we just arrived, it gives us the chills.
 Like pieces on a production line, they descend in a row with their inevitable hats and automatic cameras hanging from their necks, their shirts that rarely match their shoes and their continuous rush.
 They escape from their home routines and their daily stress to get into another pre-defined schedule routine and other stress caused by the need to return in time so that the bus does not leave without them.

-But it is true that the concept of “slow travel” does not usually apply to big cities.
-It is more applicable to rural areas, outside the tourist circuit.
-Slow traveling is avoiding the holiday package and the all inclusive cruise.
-However we like to take the slow traveling concepto there too, considering that having a small child means that the traveling times are shortened because you must adapt to the needs of the child.
-“Slow travel” refers to a style of travel, to a choice.
-It is about knowing few places to get to really know a place.
-It is having a month in Europe and yet choosing to discover a single country, instead of five.
-It is spending more time walking the streets and meeting people, than getting on a train or on a plane.
+It is true that this concept does not usually apply to large cities.
+It is more applicable to rural adventures, outside the circuit.
+Slow travel is to avoid the vacation package and the all-inclusive cruise.
+However, we like to take this concept to the urban areas too, especially considering that having a young child means that the times of traveling are shortened because we have to adapt to his needs.
+Choosing to slow travel is deciding on a travel style.
+It is knowing fewer places to get deeper into them.
+It is having a month in Europe and yet choosing to discover only one country, instead of five.
+It’s spending more time walking the streets and meeting people, than getting on a train or a plane.

 In a month you could say that we understood France.
 We walked the streets of some beautiful lost villages, slept in a stone house in the middle of the mountain, tasted more than 50 varieties of cheese.
 We even had many French people try the mate, our traditional Argentine infusion.
 In a month, instead of deciding to accumulate places, we decided to accumulate experiences, which in the end are the most memorable things about a trip.
-Our favorite time was not when we went into a museum or visited a monument.
+Our favorite time was not when we went to a museum or visited a monument.
 The best moment of the day was when we sat down in the picnic areas along the side of the roads (in France there must be one every ten kilometers) to drink some mates and just enjoy the views.

 Let’s do an exercise: try to travel in your mind and find some recent trip that you have done.
 Do you already have it?
 Now look inside that memory and find something that made you smile.
 What is it?
 Is it a monument?
 Is it a moment when you were in a hurry trying to get somewhere?
 Or is it an experience?
 There is nothing more beautiful and unforgettable than the experiences that come with the trips.
 That feeling of living, and not just seeing and being in a place.
 That feeling of interacting with the place and not being a mere spectator.

-Soon we will begin a trip around Europe in a motor-home.
-Maybe by the time you read this we will have started.We like to go at our pace, with no boarding hours, no limits to check out.
+- EMBRACE IMPROVISATION: There is no better piece of advice that we can give to you than to let yourself be carried away by what you want to do that day.
+We are not saying you should go without any information and only get lost wandering the streets.
+We are telling you that you should know a lot about where you are going so you can choose according to your desire.We like to go at our pace, without any schedules, without limits to check out.
 If we like a place, we stay.
 If we do not like it, we leave.
-That’s what slow traveling is all about.
+That’s what slow travel is about.
 To choose where and when to be.
 To live the true freedom of traveling.
-No clocks, no rules, no driver leaving you behind if you do not arrive at the preset time.
-Going to the place we want and not to the place indicated by the travel guides.
+No clocks, no rules, no driver leaving us behind if we do not arrive at the pre-set time.
+Going to the place we want and not the one indicated by the travel guides.